 - Knitting Yarn.
-I’m using Cascade 220 yarn in worsted weight.
-The color is Vermeer Blue.
+I’m using Cascade 220 worsted weight yarn in Sky Blue (#1006).

-If this is your first time learning how to cast on knitting needles, I would not recommend using DPNs.
+If this is your first time learning how to knit with circular needles, I would not recommend using DPNs.
 They’re too fiddly for beginners.
 It’s better to use a pair of knitting needles that you’re comfortable handling.

-Learn more: Guide to Circular Knitting Needles
+Learn More in Our Guide to Circular Knitting Needles

 How to Cast On Knitting for Beginners

 Think of it as the Goldilocks rule.
 You don’t want your stitches too loose.
 They’ll look messy or slip off your needle.
 And you don’t want them too tight.
 You won’t be able to work your needle into them and the edge will pucker.

 You want your knitting stitches with just the right amount of knitting tension control.
 Getting the perfect knitting tension will give you a neat, tidy edge that’s stretchy enough for your knitting project.

-If you found these knitting instructions for casting on to knit in the round helpful, please tell us so.
-Leave us a message below.
-We'd love to hear from you!
+We hope you found these knitting instructions for casting on helpful.
+If you did, we'd love to hear from you!